ServiceNow/azimuth/docs/docs/reference/configuration/analyses/syntax.md

 :blue_circle: **Default value:** `SyntaxOptions()`

-In the Syntax config, users can modify thresholds to determine what is considered a short or a long sentence, as well as select the spaCy model and the dependency tags used for syntax-related smart tags.
+In the Syntax config, users can modify thresholds to determine what is considered a short or a long sentence, as well as select the spaCy model and the dependency tags used for certain syntax-related smart tags.
 More details are explained in [:material-link: Syntax Analysis](../../../key-concepts/syntax-analysis.md).

-Note that language-related defaults are dynamically selected based on the language specified in the [:material-link: Project Config](../project.md) (default is English).
+Note that language-related defaults are dynamically selected based on the language specified in the [:material-link: Language Config](../language.md) (default is English).
 As such, the spaCy model and dependency tag lists will generally not need to be modified.

 === "Class Definition"